-The question is often ask, what makes Barbados Scuba diving different?
+The question is often asked, what makes Barbados Scuba diving different?

-For starters you will find that the island has been blessed with near perfect weather all year-around.
-So there is plenty of time to enjoy the picture perfect beaches and the most spectacular crystal clear waters you have ever seen.
+For starters, the island has been blessed with near-perfect weather all year-around.
+So there is plenty of time to enjoy the picture-perfect beaches and the most spectacular crystal clear waters you have ever seen.

-But there is more… Year-round diving conditions; two distinct barrier reefs along with fringe reefs, fascinating shipwrecks, easy-access, a wide variety of marine life, water temperatures in the 80’s and underwater visibility of 70′ – 80′.
+But there are more… Year-round diving conditions; two distinct barrier reefs along with fringe reefs, fascinating shipwrecks, easy access, a wide variety of marine life, water temperatures in the 80’s, and underwater visibility of 70′ – 80′.
 All combine to make Barbados a scuba diving paradise.

-Scuba diving in Barbados mainly takes place on the island’s sheltered west and south coast.
-Here you’ll find two distinct barrier reefs and some magnificent shipwrecks combine to create some brightly coloured coral gardens.
-These outstanding coral gardens are home to some rare marine species like seahorses and frog fish.
+Scuba diving in Barbados mainly occurs on the island’s sheltered west and south coast.
+Here you’ll find two distinct barrier reefs and some magnificent shipwrecks combined to create some brightly coloured coral gardens.
+These outstanding coral gardens are home to some rare marine species like seahorses and frogfish.

-Along with these rare species there are an abundance of small tropical reef fish like grunts, snappers, chubs and the larger open ocean fish like sting rays, eels and eagle rays.
-In addition the famous sponges can be found in a multiplicity of colours like orange, yellow, purple and green.
+Along with these rare species, there is an abundance of small tropical reef fish like grunts, snappers, and chubs and larger open ocean fish like sting rays, eels, and eagle rays.
+In addition, the famous sponges can be found in a multiplicity of colours like orange, yellow, purple, and green.

 Barbados Scuba Diving Sites